MobileFirst-Platform-Developer-Center/DevCenter/_posts/2019/2019-07-08-mfp-support-for-ios13.md

 ![xcode11SDKs]({{site.baseurl}}/assets/blog/2019-07-08-mfp-support-for-ios13/xcode11SDKs.png)

->**Update** We had used iPadOS 13 beta restore images on iPad and verified all Major features of MFP.
+>**Update:** We had used iPadOS 13 beta restore images on iPad and verified all Major features of MFP.
 We found an issue with Direct Update feature only for ionic apps.
 We are investigating further.

 We have also verified MFP based cordova, ionic and react-native apps.